refresh-bio/kmer-db/README.md

 kmer-db distance vector.csv
 ```

 Same as above, but using only 10% of k-mers.
-File `salmonella.list` contains only `salmonella` sample.
 ```
 kmer-db minhash pathogens.list 0.1
-kmer-db minhash salmonella.list 0.1
-kmer-db build -mh-input pathogens.list pathogens.db
+kmer-db build-mh pathogens.list pathogens.db
-kmer-db one2all -mh-input pathogens.db salmonella vector.csv
+kmer-db one2all pathogens.db salmonella vector.csv
 kmer-db distance vector.csv
 ```